redis-developer/redis-movies-searcher/README.md

 #### ⏰ Estimated time: **15 minutes**

 The current implementation of the `searchMovies()` method uses the `getQueryEmbeddingAsByteArray()` method to create the embedding for the query.
 It uses an `Embedder` instance to create the embedding.
 However, this is not efficient because it creates a new embedding every time the method is called.
-You can optimize this by caching the embeddings for the keywords used in the search.
+You can further optimize this by caching the embeddings for the keywords used in the search.
 To support this caching process, create a new Java class called `Keyword` in the package `io.redis.movies.searcher.core.domain` and implement as shown below.

 ```java
 package io.redis.movies.searcher.core.domain;